 - As soon as the macaroni is done cooking, turn off the heat and strain the pasta in a colander OR pour the water out of the pan using the lid to retain the noodles.
 Then return the pasta to the saucepan.
 Add the sauce and stir thoroughly.
 Heat on the stove over medium heat for 1 minute.

 - Remove from heat.
 Gently stir in the baby spinach leaves.
+(At this time, you could also stir in an optional ingredient.)
 Either stir in the grated parmesan cheese or sprinkle the cheese on top of the dish on your plate.

 |Serving size: Entire pot|